runeanielsen/notes/kubernetes/kubernetes.md

 In the beginning ReplicationController were the only Kubernetes component for replicating pods and rescheduling them when nodes failed.
 Later, ReplicaSet was introduced.
 It's a new generation of ReplicationController and replaces it completely (ReplicationController will eventually be deprecated).
 ReplicaSets are almost identical to ReplicationControllers.

-You usually won't create ReplicaSets directrly, but instead have them created automatically when you create the higher-level Deployment resource.
+You usually won't create ReplicaSets directly, but instead have them created automatically when you create the higher-level Deployment resource.

 ### ReplicaSets vs ReplicationController

 A ReplicaSet behaves exactly like a ReplicationController, but it has more expressive pod selectors.
-Whereas a ReplicationController's label selector only allows matching pods that includes a certain label, a ReplicaSet's selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.
+Where as a ReplicationController's label selector only allows matching pods that includes a certain label, a ReplicaSet's selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.

 A ReplicationController can't match pods with two different key values as the same time.
 But a single ReplicaSet can match both at the same time and treat them a single group.